Mercury13/unicodia/develop.md

     * It’ll show SYNTHESIZED icon, not small 16×16.
 Make that icon in harmony with 16×16 using ``synthIcon`` field
 * Data “when-when”, really optional:
   * Placeholders for emoji: see above
+  * Version texts.
+If the last version tells a story (an emergency release, a key person died, someone tried to hijack Unicode etc)…
+    * Add ``Vfg::TEXT`` flag to this version
+	* Write about this version in UTranslator.
+Again, original is English, the rest are translations
   * Fonts
     * Find somehow, write in ``UcData.h``/``UcFonts.cpp``
 	* There are two ways to write a font, tie to script or tie to block.
 Block is stronger, and I tie to script if possible
     * Modify block icon to permanent, see above
+	* Do not forget to remove ``Ifg::MISSING``
   * GlyphWiki’s placeholder of CJK fonts
     * (To be written)
   * Latin in Library